• Skip to primary navigation

 • Snap fingers or tap table close to one sensor.

-• If circuit works OLED will show that side direction.
+• Use small speaker or buzzer near sensor side and if circuit works OLED will show that side direction.

 Conclusion:

-This Sound Sensor Direction Circuit using Arduino shows how easily we can detect direction of sound with Arduino using four sensors.
+To conclude, this Sound Sensor Direction Circuit using Arduino shows how easily we can detect direction of sound with Arduino using four sensors.

-We can improve it by using more sensors, better calculation or adding motors to rotate toward sound.
+Also, it is a good starting project to learn sound sensors, OLED display and Arduino programming and we can improve it by using more sensors, better calculation or adding motors to rotate toward sound.

 Filed Under: Arduino Projects, Sensors and Detectors